jtwy23/seed2cigar/README.md

 Also for the client to have more exposure and be able to connect quickly with users.
 -	A video gallery for users to see different types of tutorials to use in everyday cigar life will help a user expand on knowledge.
--	Further implementation of the quiz with more questions that can allow for randomising the quiz.

 ---